tonytverma/Retailer_company_system/README.md

 # Retailer_company_system
-this is database system for a Retailer company. so company can store the information in this system and use it analyze the data.to
+this is database system for a Retailer company. so company can store the information in this system and use it analyze the data.

 this is brife explanation about the tables in this database.
 1.Product_information Table